4 Ways Community Influence Marketing Differs From Influencer Marketing

 For non-community influencers with more than 500,000 followers, you're bound to generate some attention, but you're less likely to drive conversions for your brand.
 That's because larger audiences tend to feel less connected to the influencers they follow.

-2. Community Influencers Attract Niche Interest Groups.
+2. Influential Community Members Attract Niche Interest Groups.

 Social media has done wonders to help people with common hobbies, values, and goals find each other, no matter how unique (or even strange) those interest might be.
 Out of each niche group, a leader - or a group of leaders - emerge.